d-lareg/owncloud-nginx-letsencrypt-docker/README.md

 # owncloud-nginx-letsencrypt-docker

-This is a simple repo with information on the a `docker-compose.yml` to run [ownCloud](https://owncloud.org/) with an Nginx proxy and LetsEncrypt using Docker on ARM based systems, like an Raspberry PI.
-Based on the official documentation from ownCloud it kept separate volumes for data.
+This repository provides a `docker-compose.yml` configuration to run [ownCloud](https://owncloud.org/) on ARM-based systems, such as the Raspberry Pi.
+The setup includes an Nginx proxy with Let's Encrypt integration.
+Instead of using volumes to store the data, every data is stored in local folders on disc.

 ## Information sources